 Cabinet Doors or Drawers

-While many people think of contact sensors as a way to protect doors and windows, anything that opens or closes with a relatively flat surface qualifies for a contact sensor.
+While many people think of contact sensors as a way to secure doors and windows, anything that opens or closes with a relatively flat surface qualifies for a contact sensor.
 Many homeowners, especially those with children old enough to stay home alone, like to track their kids’ activity within the home to some extent.
 Contact sensors allow them to do so.
 One of the most popular places to put a contact sensor for children old enough to stay home alone is the liquor cabinet.
 Other places that may deserve a contact sensor include medicine cabinets or jewelry box doors.

 These types of applications are also ideal for tracking senior citizens’ health, as we’ve previously written about in our 6 Security Measures That Improve Senior Citizen Safety in the Home.
 With children you wouldn’t want to see medicine cabinets opened.
 With elderly family members, of course, the opposite is true.
 Use contact sensors to ensure that loved ones are taking their medications regularly and at the proper times.